na-na-hi/renget/archive/v9e4t.md

 Whatever his sideways body is laying on is most definitely not his bed.

 His eyes open wide.
-The usual lack of awareness and the cloudy vision that came after awakening are fading fast, in due part thanks to the harsh sunlight that his non-existent roof *wasn't* protecting him from.
+The usual lack of awareness and cloudy vision that come from awakening are fading fast, in due part thanks to the harsh sunlight that his non-existent roof *wasn't* protecting him from.

-Something sinks in Bill's throat once he looks at it.
+Something sinks in Bill's throat once he looks at it from his sideways view.
 The heartbeats in his chest drum in a mad tempo.
 A surge of sheer, utter distress overtakes him like nothing else in his life ever had once he realizes what lies upon him.

 ...